endless-sky/endless-sky-wiki/wiki/SpriteData.md

 * `"jump (type): <jump-type>"`: Either "jump" or "hyper", checks whether the next jump is a jump drive jump, or a hyper drive jump.
 * `"weapon (firing): <outfit-name>"`: Checks whether the currently equipped outfit/weapon is firing or not.

-Trigger sprites by default take all of the parameters defined from the default state sprite, so anything that you want different in the trigger sprite should be made explicit.
-For example, if you defined the frame rate for the flying state sprite to be 30, then any trigger sprites in the flying state will also have a frame rate of 30 unless defined otherwise.
+Trigger sprites are independently animated, meaning that if you want the trigger sprite to have a frame rate of 30, and the default state sprite to also have the same frame rate, both of them would independently need to have the `"frame rate"` parameter defined.
+This is done in order to make saving trigger sprite animation info more streamlined.
 ### Putting it all together
 ```html
 ship <name>